What Are Vowels? Definition, Sounds, Rules, and Examples

-Vowels are the heart of every English word.
-Learn which letters are vowels, how they sound, and why they matter — with simple examples for kids and beginners.
+Vowels are the center of every English syllable.
+Learn which letters are vowels, how they sound, and how to move from simple definitions into phonics patterns, word lists, and teaching-friendly examples.

-Vowels are speech sounds — and the letters that represent them — made with an open mouth, where air flows out freely without being blocked by the tongue, lips, or teeth.
-In English, the vowel letters are A, E, I, O, U, and sometimes Y.
+Vowels are speech sounds made with an open mouth, where air flows out freely without being blocked.
+In English, the main vowel letters are A, E, I, O, U, and Y sometimes acts as a vowel too.

-Every English syllable must contain at least one vowel sound — vowels are the core sound that makes a syllable pronounceable.
+Every English syllable needs at least one vowel sound, because vowels carry the core sound of the syllable.

 Advertisement